antonwalvoord/nfr-megathread-notes/General/How to contribute to the megathread.md

 - Go to the [Git](obsidian://show-plugin?id=obsidian-git) plugin page, install and enable it
 - Follow [this guide](https://publish.obsidian.md/git-doc/Getting+Started) to fully set up the plugin
 - When you clone the repository you should use [this](https://github.com/antonwalvoord/nfr-megathread-notes.git) link
+	- **NOTE:** When you do so, make sure you specify a *relative* path instead of an absolute path.
+So instead of `C:\Users\blah-blah`, just type the name of the new folder you want to create.
 - When using this plugin, the most useful command is "commit-and-sync".
 This command will automatically stage all your changes, commit them, and push them to the remote repository.
 In order to use this command, use ctrl/cmd+p and type in "Git: Commit-and-sync"
 	- **Tip:** typing in "sync" will autocomplete to this command, you can also set a hotkey for it in Obsidian's hotkey settings
 - Ensure you have the setting "Pull on startup" turned **ON**